escwdev/mongo-dated-backups/README.md

 ## Getting Started

-Clone the repository and make alter the mongo_backup.js file to make use of your Database/Collection that you would like to backup.
+Clone the repository and alter the mongo_backup.js file to make use of your Database/Collection that you would like to backup.
 The backup location is by default /var/backups but can be changed accordingly.

 ## Running the Script